unChaz/sci-fi-5e/srd/classes/warlock.md

 ###### Fiendish Resilience

 Starting at 10th level, you can choose one damage type when you finish a short or long rest.
 You gain resistance to that damage type until you choose a different one with this feature.
-Damage from magical weapons or silver weapons ignores this resistance.
+Damage from tek weapons or silver weapons ignores this resistance.

 ###### Hurl Through Hell